Bobby Jones hit the nail on the head when he said of Sunningdale Old Course, “I wish I could take it home with me.”

-It may be the only thing he and I have in common but I share that sentiment as I step off the 18th green after a round I’d be happy to repeat every day for the rest of my life.
+It may be the only thing he and I have in common but I certainly share that sentiment as I step off the 18th green after a round I’d be happy to repeat every day for the rest of my life.

-When you receive the invitation to visit Sunningdale for a round on the Old Course, the feeling is comparable to the excitement you feel as a 5-year-old on Christmas Eve: you know you are in for something very special, you hope the day lives up to the hype and you don’t sleep the night before.
+When you receive the invitation to visit Sunningdale for a round on the Old Course, the feeling is comparable to the excitement you feel as a 5-year-old on Christmas Eve: you know you are in for something very special, you hope the day lives up to the hype and you don’t sleep because of the excitement the night before.

 The whole experience is effortlessly classy.
 The Sunningdale Estate is tucked away behind gates just off a quiet lane near the village centre.
-Once the gates close behind you, you could be forgiven for forgetting a world exists outside of this idyllic spot.
+Once the gates close behind you, you could be forgiven for forgetting a world outside of this idyllic spot exists.
 It simply melts away, disappears delightfully into soft focus.

 The clubhouse is majestic and packed full of the kind of history and traditional you would associate with one of England’s grandest clubs.
 The main bar overlooks the practice putting green near the first tee and, of course, onto the famous Oak tree that has become the symbol of the club.

-There is a driving range away to the left of the 18th green that is functional rather than fancy and the short game area is extensive and varied enough to ensure even the most dedicated of golfers is ready for the round of their lives.
+There is a driving range away to the left that is functional rather than fancy and the short game area is extensive and varied enough to ensure even the most dedicated of golfers is ready for the round of their lives.

 The course itself is nothing short of an inland masterpiece – it’s not hyperbole to suggest it’s as good as anything you will find anywhere in the world.
 Willie Park Jr, who designed it in 1900, carved through the Berkshire heathland and forest so carefully, so delicately as to create a layout that feels as if it could only ever have been a golf course.
 It rises and falls over varied and challenging landscapes and it presents so many wonderful and memorable holes – one after, another after another.
 It never lets up.
 And as you would expect, the condition of the course is nothing short of immaculate throughout.